tangodown1934/Sejongcloud_android/README.md

 # Sejongcloud #

-This is the Android application for Sejongcloud
+This is the Android application for Sejongcloud.

 ## Main tabs ##
 * Group - 모임